terminusdb/terminusdb-tutorials/nuclear/nuclear.md

-We also need to connect to TerminusX, where we are going to store our data.
+We also need to connect to TerminusCMS, where we are going to store our data.
 Once we have a client, we run connect which will throw an error if there is a problem getting into our account.